New to the North American Youth Championships

-NAYC is subject to the rules and restrictions of the FEI and is rated as a CDIOJY, which means it is one of the highest rated FEI competitions specifically designated for these age groups.
+NAYC is an FEI Championship and subject to the rules and restrictions of the FEI.
+As an FEI Championship, it is the highest rated FEI competition specifically designated for these age groups in North America.

-This competition is often the first occasion for a young competitor to ride on a team and teaches how to achieve a common goal through cooperation.
-The importance of teamwork and sportsmanship cannot be over emphasized.
+This competition is often the first occasion for a youth athlete to ride on a team and teaches the importance of teamwork and sportsmanship.

 If you are interested in qualifying for NAYC, the first thing you need to do is contact your Regional Coordinator and inform them of your interest.
 They are your first line of communication.
 They cannot help you or answer your questions if they do not know you are interested in the NAYC event.Find Your Regional Coordinator